Select Page

 NXP Semiconductors

-Offers DSPs that are often found in automotive, industrial, and consumer electronics applications.
-Their DSPs are known for robust performance in demanding environments.
+Offers DSPs frequently found in automotive, industrial, and consumer electronics.
+Their DSPs are renowned for robust performance in demanding environments.

 STMicroelectronics